-- A. In all cases where the A-4 overlay district is used, the underlying zoning district shall be and remain an agricultural base zoning district. - B. Agricultural structures are permitted in the A-4 district.
-No residential principal or accessory structures are allowed in the A-4 district. - C. The proposed use, location, and size of each mapped A-4 district shall be consistent with any development density and siting criteria in approved County and town plans and ordinances. - D. The mapping of the A-4 district shall occur when housing is allowed on other lands intended for Agricultural or Other Open Space Use within the County Comprehensive Plan, in order to provide a regulatory mechanism to track and maintain residential density policies within that plan. - E. The A-4 zoning district need not be applied to lands that are contiguous to the lot(s) on which a dwelling(s) will be constructed under policies established in subsection (D), provided that: - 1.
-Such A-4 lands are in the same town as the residential lot(s). - 2.
-Limitations on future development through deed restrictions or similar instruments are put in place to preserve agriculture or open space that is contiguous to the residential lot(s). - F. Land in this A-4 district cannot be used together with other land not in the A-4 district to achieve the acreage necessary to build a dwelling in the A-1 Agriculture District or under the density policies of the County Comprehensive Plan. - G. Land in this A-4 district may be sold and exchanged between owners of adjoining lands if additional lots are not thereby created and the minimum agricultural lot size in the underlying agricultural base zoning district is not violated. - H. A description of lands mapped within each A-4 district shall be of sufficient detail that it can be accurately mapped and that the total acreage of the area to be rezoned to A-4 can be determined.
-If deemed necessary, a metes and bounds description, plat of survey, or certified survey may be required by the Zoning Administrator. - I. Where the A-4 district is required in conjunction with the rezoning of lands for residential purposes in conjunction with the County Comprehensive Plan density policy, there shall not be a separate application fee for the A-4 rezoning. - J. The A-4 district may be used to indicate areas from which development rights have been transferred or retired within any duly adopted transfer or purchase of development rights program, and provide one mechanism to notify the public and property owners of the restrictions placed on such lands under such a program.
+- A. In all cases where the A-4 overlay district is used, the underlying zoning district shall be and remain an agricultural and open space base zoning district. - B. Agricultural accessory structures are permitted in the A-4 district.
+No non-agricultural principal or accessory structures are allowed in the A-4 district, except as may be allowed for certain types of signs under Section 16-145. - C. The proposed use, location, and size of each mapped A-4 district shall be consistent with any development density and siting criteria in approved County and town plans and ordinances. - D. The mapping of the A-4 district shall occur when a dwelling(s) allowed on other lands mapped within the County Comprehensive Plan for Agricultural, or Other Open Space Use within its Future Land Use map and as a Farmland Preservation Area on its Farmland Preservation Map, in order to provide a regulatory mechanism to track and maintain residential density policies within that plan. - E. The A-4 zoning district need not be applied to lands that are contiguous to the lot(s) on which a dwelling(s) will be constructed under policies established in subsection (D), provided that such A-4 lands are in the same town as the lot(s) on which a dwelling(s) will be constructed. - F. Land in this A-4 district cannot be used together with other land not in the A-4 district to achieve the acreage necessary to build a dwelling in the A-1 or AO-1 district or under the density policies of the County Comprehensive Plan.

+- G. Land in this A-4 district may be sold and exchanged between owners of adjoining lands if additional lots are not thereby created and the minimum agricultural lot size in the underlying agricultural base zoning district is not violated. - H. A description of lands mapped within each A-4 district shall be of sufficient detail that it can be accurately mapped and that the total acreage of the area to be rezoned to A-4 can be determined.
+If deemed necessary, a metes and bounds description, plat of survey, or certified survey map may be required by the Zoning Administrator. - I. Where the A-4 district is required in conjunction with the rezoning of lands for residential purposes in conjunction with the County Comprehensive Plan density policy, there shall not be a separate application fee associated with the A-4 rezoning. - J. The A-4 district may be used to indicate areas from which development rights have been transferred or retired within any duly adopted transfer or purchase of development rights program, and provide one mechanism to notify the public and property owners of the restrictions placed on such lands under such a program.